Models

 • Points of interest

-Reinvest into hardware after (Years) 5
+reinv_period_sat Reinvest into hardware after (Years) 5 Yes

-Figure: Satellite cost model
+Figure: Satellite cost function

 satellite